-The Archdiocese of Baltimore is presenting its fourth-annual Rosary Congress Oct.
-3-9 as a way of encouraging people to pray for peace, grow in faith and develop a deeper relationship with Christ.
+The Archdiocese of Baltimore is presenting its fifth-annual Rosary Congress Oct.
+2-8 as a way of encouraging people to pray for peace, grow in faith and develop a deeper relationship with Christ.

-“I believe it is through this kind of prayer that we will change our city, our world and our Church,” said Father James Boric, current rector of the Baltimore Basilica.
+“I believe it is through this kind of prayer that we will change our city, our world and our Church,” said Father James Boric, rector of the basilica.